Who Is Ryan Lochte?

-Ryan Steven Lochte was born on August 3, 1984, in Rochester, New York to parents Steven and Ileane "Ike" Lochte.
+Ryan Steven Lochte was born on August 3, 1984, in Rochester, New York, to parents Steven and Ileane "Ike" Lochte.
 Growing up with a father and mother who were both swim coaches, Lochte learned to swim at an early age.
 At the age of five, his family moved to Gainseville, Florida, where his father took a coaching job.
 Although swimming was a family sport, Lochte preferred basketball and skateboarding.
-He did not take swimming seriously until high school when he competed at the Junior Olympics, placing second.
+He did not take swimming seriously until high school, when he placed second at the Junior Olympics.

-After high school graduation, he attended the University of Florida, where he swam his way to victory countless times as member of the Florida Gators swimming team, and was named NCAA Swimmer of the Year twice.
+Lochte then attended the University of Florida, where he was named NCAA Swimmer of the Year twice.
 He also became a seven-time NCAA champion, a seven-time SEC champion and a 24-time All-American.
+As a senior, at the 2006 NCAA Men's Swimming and Diving Championships, Lochte broke the NCAA record in the 400-yard individual medley, which had been set by Tom Dolan nearly a decade earlier.

 Lochte first qualified for the Olympics in 2004, held in Athens, Greece.
 That year, he swam with Michael Phelps, Klete Keller and Peter Vanderkaay to capture the gold medal in the 4-by-200–meter freestyle relay.
 He also won the silver—placing just behind Phelps—in the 200-meter individual medley.
 Later that year, at the FINA Short Course World Championships, Lochte won the bronze in the 200-meter freestyle, the silver in the 200-meter individual medley and the gold in the 4-by-200–meter freestyle relay.